Transport for London: History

-COVID-19 pandemic impacts
+As early as 2014, an Ultra–Low Emission Zone (ULEZ) was under consideration since 2014 under London Mayor Boris Johnson.
+Johnson announced in 2015 that the zone covering the same areas as the congestion charge would come into operation in September 2020.
+Sadiq Khan, Johnson's successor, introduced an emissions surcharge, called the Toxicity Charge or "T-Charge", for non-compliant vehicles from 2017.
+The Toxicity Charge was replaced by the Ultra Low Emission Zone on 8 April 2019, which was introduced ahead of schedule.
+On 29 August 2023, the ULEZ was expanded to cover all 32 London boroughs, bringing an additional five million people into the zone.

-In 2020, during the COVID-19 pandemic in the United Kingdom, TfL services were reduced.
-All Night Overground and Night Tube services, as well as all services on the Waterloo & City line, were suspended from 20 March, and 40 tube stations were closed on the same day.
-The Mayor of London and TfL urged people to only use public transport if absolutely essential, so that it could be used by critical workers.
-The London Underground brought in new measures on 25 March to combat the spread of the virus, by slowing the flow of passengers onto platforms.
-Measures included the imposition of queuing at ticket gates and turning off some escalators.
+During 2020, passenger numbers, along with associated revenue, went into a sharp downturn as a result of the COVID-19 pandemic in the United Kingdom.
+In response, TfL services were reduced; specifically, all Night Overground and Night Tube services, as well as all services on the Waterloo & City line, were suspended from 20 March, while 40 tube stations were closed on the same day.
+The Mayor of London and TfL urged people to only use public transport if absolutely essential so that it could be used by critical workers.
+The London Underground brought in new measures on 25 March to combat the spread of the virus; these included slowing the flow of passengers onto platforms via the imposition of queuing at ticket gates and turning off some escalators.
 In April, TfL trialled changes encouraging passengers to board London buses by the middle doors to lessen the risks to drivers, after the deaths of 14 TfL workers including nine drivers.
 This measure was extended to all routes on 20 April, and passengers were no longer required to pay, so that they did not need to use the card reader near the driver.